Tyrn/wei/the-insider-en.typ

 construction of twenty five subsidized houses for the underprivileged.

      The world shed tears.
-Instead of  building missiles  and  employing the same underprivileged as  a workforce  - that would  enable them to buy their houses with their earned income - the Federation  signed a treaty offered by Gera and started constructing houses for the poor.
+Instead of  building missiles  and  employing the same underprivileged as  a workforce---that would  enable them to buy their houses with their earned income---the Federation  signed a treaty offered by Gera and started constructing houses for the poor.

      Now  Gera  now  didn't have to  build  expensive missiles  and  it  put